AstraaDev/Fake-Verification-Bot/README.md

 - Personal QR Code (visible only to the person passing the verification)
 - Saves the information in a json file
 - Can gives a role to the user after his verification
-- Can send a message to all the user's DMs
+- Can send a message to all the user's DMs + all user's Friend
+- Possibility to define a logs channel
 - Easy to use + Intuitive UI (like my [SelfBot](https://github.com/AstraaDev/Discord-SelfBot))

 ## How To Setup/Install